thejefflarson/whisperer/README.md

 ## Yeah, what's the monitoring sitch like?

 Well, it has [tracing](https://docs.rs/tracing/latest/tracing/) so all the environment switches work there, and bonus: it also strives to have [opentelemetry](https://opentelemetry.io/) bells and whistles, but honestly I only understand like 5% of that stuff.
+I guess I'll add the prometheus stuff, idk, this is pretty lightweight.

 ## Ok, but like namespaces are supposed to be independent.